CPU: A13 Bionic

 Weight: 5.22 ounces

-The iPhone SE 2020 is over a year old, yet it remains one of the best phones for those on a budget, especially if you like the idea of owning a smaller handset.
-For less than $400, you get Apple's A13 Bionic processor, delivering not just the fastest performance around but also camera capabilities you’d expect from a pricier phone.
+The iPhone SE 2020 is over a year old, yet it remains one of the best phones for those on a budget.
+For less than $400, you get Apple's A13 Bionic processor, delivering not just fast performance but also camera capabilities you’d expect from a pricier phone.
 And it's all wrapped in a compact design.

-The new iPhone SE also features a lot of premium features you won’t find on Android phones in its price range — including its metal-and-glass design and wireless charging to water resistance.
+The iPhone SE also features a lot of premium features you won’t find on Android phones in its price range — including its metal-and-glass design, wireless charging and water resistance.
 Some old-school features are along for the rider here, too, such as Touch ID for unlocking the device.

-As I wrote this iPhone SE 2020 review, I wished Apple trimmed the bezels on its new phone and added a night mode for the camera.
+As I wrote this iPhone SE 2020 review, I wished Apple trimmed the bezels on this phone and added a night mode for the camera.
 The iPhone SE also offers considerably less battery life than the fuller size iPhone 12.

 Some may prefer the pricier iPhone 12 mini, which delivers a bigger 5.4-inch display and 5G in a compact design, but it also costs $699.
 The iPhone XR is another good alternative, as it has now dropped to $499.
 But overall, iPhone SE 2020 remains one of the best phones you can buy for the money.

 iPhone SE 2020 price and release date